Master of Clinical and Translational Research Degree

-The MS-CTR is a 33-credit degree program, including a required mentored research project, in which trainees will have the opportunity to acquire skills in project design and associated grant preparation, effective communication of research results and skills for clinical investigation.
+The MS-CTR is a 33-credit degree program, including a required mentored research project, in which trainees have the opportunity to acquire skills in project design and associated grant preparation, effective communication of research results and skills for clinical investigation.
 Our research ethics course explores ethical considerations and issues pertaining to biomedical research with human subjects; our project development in clinical research course guides trainees through the development of clear and testable hypotheses; the biostatistics and clinical trials design courses assist trainees with the selection of appropriate methods and design of a rigorous data analysis plan; and our cultural competence in translational research course is designed to increase awareness and knowledge of how the delivery and acceptance of health care may be influenced by social, cultural and environmental factors to reduce health disparities.

 MS-CTR students have the opportunity to specialize in at least one of four areas of concentration: Mechanistic and Biomedical Research, Clinical Trials and Research, Health Disparities & Community Engagement, and Regulatory Science.